 Step 5: Build or Purchase Some Basic Equipment

 To work with draft animals, you will need something for them to pull, whether that is a cart, a cultivator, or a log chain.
 Ideally, you will collect some of your supplies before you bring home your team so that you can start work as soon as possible.
-Carts and implements can be purchased at farm auctions or from Amish communities.
+You can purchase carts and implements at farm auctions or from Amish communities.
 You may also have success online with carriage manufacturers and antique farm equipment dealers.
 Some equipment can be built at home, as well, either from scratch or by adapting implements made for ATVs and compact tractors.

 Step 6: Purchase Your Team